SAM-tak/ApplyModifier/README.md

 This addon behave to clone mesh object each shape keys, and apply modifiers each clone, and reconstruct shape keys.

-Then, if modifier changes vertex count and coresponding vertex in shape key is unknown, this addon just skip reconstruction applicable shape key.
+Then, if modifier changes vertex count and coresponding vertex in shape key is unknown, this addon just skip reconstruction of applicable shape key.

 In this case, result will have wrong shape key.